-- 1 Update the BIOS and firmware. - For more information about updating BIOS and firmware, see your systems documentation at www.dell.com/support - 2 Remove and reinstall the memory modules. - 3 Run MP Memory test to confirm the failure. - 4 Try isolating the faulty memory module by swapping with another identical memory module from the system or installing the module in a different slot.
+- 1 Update the BIOS and firmware. - For more information about updating BIOS and firmware, see your systems documentation at dell.com/poweredgemanuals or at dell.com/support/manuals - 2 Remove and reinstall the memory modules. - 3 Run MP Memory test to confirm the failure. - 4 Try isolating the faulty memory module by swapping with another identical memory module from the system or installing the module in a different slot.